Endemicity and prevalence of multipartite viruses under heterogeneous between-host transmission: Acknowledgments

 \section{Acknowledgments}

 We thank Michele Re Fiorentin for useful computational support and Carolyn M. Malmstr\"om and Israel Pag\'an for useful discussions.
 AA, EV and SG have been supported by the Generalitat de Catalunya project 2017-SGR-896, Spanish MINECO project FIS2015-71582-C2-1, and Universitat Rovira i Virgili project 2017PFR-URV-B2-41.
-AA acknowledges financial support from the ICREA Academia and the James S.\ McDonnell Foundation.
+SM acknowledges support from Spanish MINECO project FIS2017-89773-P. AA acknowledges financial support from the ICREA Academia and the James S.\ McDonnell Foundation.

 \mbox{}

 \mbox{}